 Game Freak handed the Dragon Quest Builders team the keys and came back with the most inventive Pokémon game in years.

-Pokémon Pokopia starts from a strange premise and never once feels obligated to explain it away.
-You're a Ditto, alone, wearing the shape of a trainer who vanished somewhere in a stretch of ruined land called the Wilds.
-There's no starter to pick, no gym badges waiting at the end, no balls to throw.
-Your job is smaller and stranger: make the place livable again, one habitat at a time, and see who shows up.
+I hadn't finished a Pokémon game since Legends Arceus, and I bought this one on the strength of a single screenshot somebody posted of a pond.
+Pokopia starts from a strange premise and never once feels obligated to explain it, because you're a Ditto, alone, wearing the shape of a trainer who vanished somewhere in a stretch of ruined land.
+There's no starter to pick, no gym badges and no balls to throw, and the job you're handed is smaller and stranger than any of that: make the place livable again, one habitat at a time, and see who shows up.

 “A Bulbasaur wandering into a garden I'd built felt better than most capture animations I've sat through in a mainline game.”